The common sense of artificial intelligence

 - “To possess something implies to possess its parts.”

 By combining those rules, a machine can deduce that if a car hits someone, someone is responsible.
-But it is still far from understanding the moral or emotional reason for that responsibility.
+But it is still far from understanding the why moral or emotional of that responsibility.

-The challenge is not that AI replaces human common sense, but that both are enhanced.
+The challenge is not that AI will replace human common sense, but that both are enhanced.
 Human intelligence provides intuition, empathy, purpose and ethics; the artificial, precision, speed and calculation capacity.

 Like breathing, which can be automatic or conscious, AI should be an extension of human thought, not a substitute.